 Pepperdine defeats UCLA 3-1 on March 11 to sweep the season series vs. the Bruins.
 Photos by Martin A. Folb.

 Widely recognized as one of the game’s premier coaches, Dr. Marv Dunphy directed Pepperdine to four NCAA men’s volleyball titles and concluded his 34th and final season as the Waves’ head coach in 2016-17.
-He is still involved with the program and listed as head coach emeritus for the 2017-18 campaign.
+Beginning with the 2017-18 campaign, he is still involved with the program and listed as head coach emeritus.

 Dunphy, who held a career record of 612-277 (.688)*, was noted for his highly technical approach to the game and diligent training methods.
 He was the 2005 National Coach of the Year and a three-time MPSF Coach of the Year.